nspcc-dev/neofs-http-gw/README.md

 `HTTP_GW_PEERS_<N>_WEIGHT` environment variables (the gate supports multiple NeoFS nodes with weighted load balancing).

-If you're launching HTTP gateway in bundle with [neofs-dev-env](https://github.com/nspcc-dev/neofs-dev-env), you can get an IP address of the node in output of `make hosts` command (with s0*.neofs.devenv name).
+If you launch HTTP gateway in bundle with [neofs-dev-env](https://github.com/nspcc-dev/neofs-dev-env), you can get the IP address of the node in the output of `make hosts` command (with s0*.neofs.devenv name).

 These two commands are functionally equivalent, they run the gate with one